 Resources for researchers and program implementors

 Ipas conducts policy- and program-relevant research to generate knowledge for the larger reproductive health and rights community.
-Our goal is to understand more about women’s needs and wants, test new approaches and build evidence for turning policy into practices.
+Our goal is to understand more about the needs and wants of people seeking abortion, test new approaches and build evidence for turning policy into practices.
 Here is a collection of some of our key research on selected topics:

 Medical abortion and abortion self-care